chvandorp/scdynsys/notebooks/README.md

 * `SequentialApproachClustering.ipynb`: In this notebook we do the initial analyses for the SA.
   We parse the flow data, cluster with the Leiden algorithm, find consensus clusters, and create timeseries. **IN PROGRESS**
-* `SequentialApproachClustering.ipynb`: In this notebook we do the initial analyses for the SA.
-  We parse the flow data, cluster with the Leiden algorithm, find consensus clusters, and create timeseries. **IN PROGRESS**
 * `SequentialApproachFitting.ipynb`: In this notebook we do the downstream analyses for the SA.
   We fit Stan models to the timeseries and we also do model comparison. **IN PROGRESS**
 * `FigureSAClustering.ipynb`: Here, we take the data processed in the SA clustering notebook